theresalca/Module-2-draft/docs/week3.md

 + The histogram dropdown will allow you to change the bucket size (by default it will be on auto which you may or may not find satisfactory depending on your data)

-Once you are happy with your histgram for the first mass, switch to the second tab and collect data for the second mass.
-Make sure to recoord all relevant details such as what mass you are using.
+Once you are happy with your histogram for the first mass, switch to the second tab and collect data for the second mass.
+Make sure to record all relevant details such as what mass you are using.
 Always include units when recording data.

 ## Step 3:Reflection

-It is important to take a mooment to reflect on your results.
-Are there any anomolies in your data?
+It is important to take a moment to reflect on your results.
+Are there any anomalies in your data?
 (This is often a reason to collect more data).
 Are your final results and uncertainties reasonable?
 How do your results compare with your hypothesis.

 ## Checkpiont #3